joshua-staples/Hello-World/README.md

 # Software-Portfolio
-A continuing portfolio of software projects I have completed or are currently working on.
+A continuing portfolio of software projects I have completed or I am currently working on.

+# Contact Me
+sta16016@byui.edu or josh@stapleszoo.com